kyletolle/the-mechanism-collection/index.md

 Echelons of order.
 Governance.
 A self-guided system is bound to fault; error.
 Decimator of organization (the void).

+Strings desintigrated and reached decimation.
+Reducing harmony - increasing entropy.
+The Song has its own form, one not needing a medium to exist.

+Since the Song has come to inhabit these elemental bits, the energy leaks out or is lessened by the medium, so it needs other energy to replenish that which it loses.
+The Void eats the song.
+Draws it out of the elemental bits.

+The bits interact and learn of one another... whisperings of order.

+-The 4M interpretation of 2M-

+The All shatters into chucks that are the inanimate planets and galaxies.
+The worlds then (since they are pieces of the All) attempt elegance, but are corrupted by the Void - giving rise to the animate.
+The energy of collusion, of coming together, in 2M broke down her defense mechanisms.
+This allowed the animate to take over in 3M.
+But now her defenses are back up, which causes 4M.
+The inanimate corrects itself and eradicates the animate.

 It began with the worms.
 Devouring the surface of the world, tunneling and delving.
 Causing an itch that stirred the Inanimate.
 And once roused, It noticed the creeping crawling filth that covered Its surface.